nationalarchives/ds-beta-wagtail-spike/README.md

 ]
 ```

 We then make migrations to allow updating of the database.
-This is achieved by running `./manage.py makemigrations` in the main `ds_beta_wagtail_example` wagtail folder.
+This is achieved by running `./manage.py makemigrations` in the root folder.
 Then, we migrate the database with `./manage.py migrate`

 ### Editor's setup

-Now, in the Wagtail admin panel, editors can click "Add child page" under the "Home" section.
-They are then presented with the types of pages they can create.
+Now, in the Wagtail admin panel, editors can add these pages.
+Click the Pages section on the left of the admin panel, then click the Home section.
+Then click click "Add child page".
+You are then presented with the types of pages you can create:

 ![image](images/create-page.png "Create page")

-They can then create a BlogIndexPage.
-We can then see the one field that `BlogIndexPage` inherited, title.
+You can then create a BlogIndexPage.
+We can then see the one field that `BlogIndexPage` inherited, title:

 ![image](images/blog-index.png "Blog index page")

 In the promote section, we are given some SEO settings.
 This is important to give us the url of the published page.
-In this case we want `localhost:8000/blog`
+In this case we want `localhost:8000/blog`:

 ![image](images/promote.png "Adding slug")

-You can also schedule a post to go live and have it expire.
+You can also schedule a post to go live and have it expire:

 ![image](images/expire.png "Expire")

-We then create `BlogPost` instances which are children of our `BlogIndexPage.` You can see the fields we defined are available to editors:
+We then create `BlogPost` instances which are children of our `BlogIndexPage.` To do this, click the Pages section on the left of the admin panel, then click the Home section.
+Then hover over your BlogIndexPage and click "Add child page".
+Then add a `BlogPost`.
+You can see the fields we defined are available to editors:

 ![image](images/blog-post.png "Creating a blogpost")